mkrawczykowski/mkrawczykowski/README.md

 <br>

 ### ⚡ Wordpress plugin - star rating for Wordpress posts
 I'm not an experienced plugin creator as I know only basic PHP, but from time to time I like to create a plugin even from myself.
-This one I used on my owm website/blog blog, no longer updated.
+This one I used on my owm website/blog, no longer updated.
 - AJAX
 - ACF Pro
 - CSS animations